ruizdurazo/ruizdurazo/notes/hello-universe/index.md

 Indeed.
 Sage advice.
 It feels like creativity and productivity can be bitter rivals, each vying for your time and energy.
 Creativity wants to explore.
 Productivity wants to exploit.
 But at the end of the day, you need to balance both.
 (Obviously.)

 The challenge is that the distance between _conception_ and _realization_ can be vast.
 And trying to bridge that gap can be tough.
 Ideas come easy.
 Execution is hard.
 Again, not because it's _actually_ hard.
 But because it's work.
 And it can take forever.
 Or it can be wildly mundane.
-All huge turnoffs for creativity.
+All huge turnoffs for creativity and motivation.

 Creativity must be made productive.
 Bringing us back to the ingenious _[writing](#write)_ framework.
 Which recognizes that our work will never be great at the start.
 It'll only be a draft.
 Rough.
 Incomplete.
 Even disappointing.
 But it'll be a start — something you can build upon.
 And if you use the process to figure something out, learn, and explore an _idea space_, creativity and curiosity will remain happy.